 Food and Water

 You may camp with your horses at several of the park's primitive road campsites.
 The Hannold Draw primitive campsite, located 4.8 miles north of Panther Junction, has a corral large enough for 8 horses.
-If you plan to bring horses to the park, you may reserve this campsite up to 10 weeks in advance by calling 432 477-1158.
+Hannold Draw is the only primitive road campsite that has a corral.
+Hannold Draw and other selected primitive campsites are available to reserve up to 180 days ahead of time through www.recreation.gov.
+You must make reservations through recreation.gov, Big Bend National Park cannot make reservations for you.